Inventory Recalls - Smart Recall System

 Batch* [required field]

-Clicking the Batch field will display a list of batch numbers.
-Select the one you need to recall.
+Click the Batch field to view a list of batch numbers for the selected product, then choose the batch you need to recall.

-The product will now appear on the Batch Recalls list.
+The details will open with a checklist and the product will appear on the Batch Recalls list with the status as

 Stop & Reassign Active Production Runs